A-Mitch/apythonaday/week1/README.md

-# Week1 [Readme in progress]
+# Week1 🤘

-## This week:
+## This week

+### My Homework
-My Homework: Build a English to spanish translator for my lazy friend so he can finish his homework.
+Build a English to spanish translator for my lazy friend, Ted, so he can finish his homework.
 <br>
+### Data Structure
-Data Structure: Hashmaps and hashtables
+Hashmaps and hashtables
 <br>
+### Small Problem
-Small Problem: Create an system for people to order icecream via the command line.
+Create an system for people to order icecream via the command line.